 The ceremony in the City-County Building lobby will include remarks by Mayor William Peduto and other individuals involved with the City’s Black History Month celebration as well as refreshments and musical entertainment by Cross Currents.

 2015 BLACK HISTORY MONTH HONOREES

-JAMES A. BROWN, 36, is Youth Development Director for the Homewood-Brushton YMCA and Director of the YMCA Lighthouse Project, an afterschool program for teens that teaches leadership and career readiness through the media arts of film, photography, graphic design and music production.
+JAMES A. BROWN, 36, is the Youth Development Director for the Homewood-Brushton YMCA and Director of the YMCA Lighthouse Project, an afterschool program for teens that teaches leadership and career readiness through the media arts of film, photography, graphic design and music production.
 The Lighthouse Project has impacted the lives of 300+ youth, providing them with transformative opportunities to engage in the arts, find their voice and prepare for college and career.

-ALICHIA R. PARKER, 32, is President and Founder of A PAR Educational, LLC., an organization that enhances the learning ability of children through private tutoring, consulting and training, technical assistance and evaluation.
+ALICHIA R. PARKER, 32, is the President and Founder of A PAR Educational, LLC., an organization that enhances the learning ability of children through private tutoring, consulting and training, technical assistance and evaluation.
 In 2011, Ms. Parker founded the Malaika Learning Center, which has served 100+ children in preschool through 8th grade with educational programming to identify, affirm and challenge each child’s giftedness.

-RYAN S. SCOTT, 31, is Co-Director for the Black Male Leadership Development Institute, a program of the Urban League of Greater Pittsburgh and Robert Morris University.
+RYAN S. SCOTT, 31, is the Co-Director for the Black Male Leadership Development Institute, a program of the Urban League of Greater Pittsburgh and Robert Morris University.
 The program brings African American boys in 9th through 12th grade together in a yearlong program designed to increase educational and leadership opportunities.
 Mr. Scott’s work has provided resources, advice and guidance to 600+ young men in the region.